MIPPL/nephele-org-website/public/content/staking/withdrawals/index.md

 If you are part of a <a href="/staking/pools/">staking pool</a> or hold staking tokens, you should check with your provider for more details about how staking withdrawals are handled, as each service operates differently.

-In general, users should be free to reclaim their underlying staked ETH, or change which staking provider they utilize.
+In general, users should be free to reclaim their underlying staked NEPH, or change which staking provider they utilize.
 If a particular pool is getting too large, funds can be exited, redeemed, and re-staked with a <a href="https://rated.network/">smaller provider</a>.
-Or, if you’ve accumulated enough ETH you could <a href="/staking/solo/">stake from home</a>.
+Or, if you’ve accumulated enough NEPH you could <a href="/staking/solo/">stake from home</a>.

 </ExpandableCard>